webOS Firmware Guide

 Signage Name entry:

-Press the Settings cog button on your remote control.
-This will open the Settings window on the left hand side of the screen.
+Press the Settings cog button on your remote control to open the Settings window on the left hand side of the screen.
 Choose the

 General option, followed by